Saint-Tropez: Culture, education and sport

 The town has health facilities, a cinema, a library, an outdoor center and a recreation center for youth.

 Schools include: École maternelle (kindergarten – preschool) – l'Escouleto, écoles primaires (primary schools – primary education):

 Louis Blanc and Les Lauriers, collège d'enseignement secondaire (secondary school, high school – secondary education) – Moulin Blanc.

 There are more than 1,000 students distributed among kindergartens, primary schools and one high school.
 In 2011, there were 275 students in high school and 51 people employed there, of whom 23 were teachers.

 Art

 Saint-Tropez plays a major role in the history of modern art.
-Paul Signac discovered this light-filled place that inspired painters such as Matisse, Pierre Bonnard and Albert Marquet to come to Saint-Tropez.
+Paul Signac discovered this light-filled place that then inspired painters such as Matisse, Pierre Bonnard, and Albert Marquet to come to Saint-Tropez.
 The painting styles of pointillism and fauvism emerged in Saint-Tropez.
-Saint-Tropez was also attractive for the next generation of painters: Bernard Buffet, David Hockney, Massimo Campigli and Donald Sultan lived and worked there.
+Saint-Tropez was also attractive for the next generation of painters: Bernard Buffet, David Hockney, Massimo Campigli. and Donald Sultan have lived and worked there.
 Today, Stefan Szczesny continues this tradition.

 The contemporary artist Philippe Shangti imagined the design of Le Quai and L'Opéra, restaurants located on the port of Saint-Tropez where he also exhibits his art collections.
 Centered on a specific theme, he always denounces different problems affecting society with provocative artworks.